The Federal Experiment

-* Critics of Rhodesia, especially in Britain, often alleged that consulting Rhodesia's traditional chiefs and headmen held no validity as they were "in the pay of the Rhodesian government".
+* Critics of Rhodesia, especially in Britain, and including British Prime Minister, Harold Wilson, often alleged that consulting Rhodesia's traditional chiefs and headmen held no validity as they were "in the pay of the Rhodesian government".

 The sky is the limit for all - under Rhodesia's sound system of government.

 Another Salisbury building rises up with Livingstone House in the distance.

 Map of the Federation of Rhodesia and Nyasaland, 1962

 (Click on the link above to obtain a large scale view)

 In 1962 the Federal Prime Minister, Sir Roy Welensky, was fighting to preserve the Federation of Rhodesia and Nyasaland - although by then it was likely that Nyasaland would be allowed to secede.